Here's an all-too-common scenario:

 - Counters low self-expectations

-- Reduces time wasted disciplining students
+- Reduces time wasted on disciplining students

 - Teaches computer skills